UACES Facebook Arkansas Horticulture Discovery Farm

 Farm Collaborators

-Ritter Farms, located in Judsonia, Arkansas, is a family-owned operation and the state’s leading blackberry producer.
+Ritter Farms, located in Judsonia, Arkansas, is the state’s leading blackberry producer.
 Spanning 100 acres, the farm yields approximately one million pounds of blackberries annually.
-In addition to blackberries, Ritter Farms cultivates blueberries, strawberries, muscadines, peonies, and sunflowers, complemented by an on-site retail store featuring Arkansas-made products such as jams, jellies, candles, and soaps.
+In addition to blackberries, Ritter Farms cultivates blueberries, strawberries, muscadines, peonies, and sunflowers.

 Founded in 1886 as part of Ritter Agribusiness, the farm expanded its focus in 2018 by acquiring Gillam Farms, enabling it to diversify into specialty crops for both local and national markets.
-Under the leadership of Matt Wilson, director of Ritter Farms and president of the Arkansas Blackberry Growers Association, the farm exemplifies innovation, sustainability, and community engagement.
-These qualities make Ritter Farms an outstanding candidate to become Arkansas's third horticultural discovery farm, providing a platform to educate growers, extension agents, and agricultural professionals on sustainable blackberry production and management practices.
+Led by Matt Wilson, director of Ritter Farms and president of the Arkansas Blackberry Growers Association, the farm is recognized for its innovative approach to blackberry production.
+This makes it an excellent candidate to become Arkansas's third horticultural discovery farm, serving as a platform to educate growers, extension agents, and agricultural professionals on sustainable management practices.

 Resources